Gyom03/HyperplanningOpener/README.md

 ## Discord bot

-A great tool with selenium is the ability to take screenshot of the current website, allowing you to send it to the discord of your classmates.
+A great tool with selenium is the ability to take screenshot of the current website, allowing you to send it to the discord server of your classmates.

 ### Installation